 This assessment should also take into account the complete service life history of the car tyre, including tread, inflation, load, operating conditions, etc. If the technician decides that the flat tyre is repairable, then he/she should make repairs in accordance with the British Standard, which outlines the correct inspection process and repair procedures for all relevant national tyre industry repairs.

 Doing so will ensure that optimal driving safety standards are maintained.
 Continental is not responsible for the specialist’s decisions or the repaired wheel.

-Even a trained tyre specialist may be unable to recognise internal structural damage to a Self Supporting Runflat (SSR) tyre resulting from having been driven in an under inflated or zero pressure condition.
-Such damage may not be visible on the surface of the inner liner or sidewall making it impossible to determine its repair suitability.
+Even a trained tyre specialist may be unable to recognise internal damage made to a Self-Supporting Runflat (SSR) tyre, if the damage resulted from the tyre having been driven in under-inflated or zero-pressure conditions.
+Such damage may not be visible on the surface of the inner liner or sidewall, making it impossible to determine its repair suitability.

 In general, Continental does not recommend any repair to Continental SSR tyres and recommends fitting a new tyre instead.

 Note: Continental advises that if a tyre is returned and the reason for the product’s disablement is in any way associated with a repair, or necessitates a repair, the manufacturer’s warranty will be considered invalid.